 Past and/or current service includes:

-Departmental level: PhD program director, graduate program associate director, web site committee chair, intercultural engagement committee, faculty mentoring committee, etc.
+Departmental level: PhD program director, graduate program associate director, executive committee, web site committee chair, intercultural engagement committee, faculty mentoring committee, etc.

 University level: Lobo Gardens on-campus community food gardens board, Collaborative for Foodshed Development board, pedagogy workshops leader, campus graduate orientation faculty speaker, book publishing panel organizer, Women Studies Program executive board member, etc.

-Disciplinary level: International Communication Association board member; National Communication Association Doctoral Honors Seminar faculty leader; editorial board member of several journals; book proposal, grant proposal, journal manuscript, and conference paper/panel reviewer, etc.
+Disciplinary level: International Ecolinguistics Association steering committee; International Communication Association board member; National Communication Association Doctoral Honors Seminar faculty leader; editorial board member of several journals; book proposal, grant proposal, journal manuscript, and conference paper/panel reviewer, etc.

 Interdisciplinary level: Washington DC Fulbright peer reviewer for New Zealand and Australia applications, pro bono consultant to environmental groups and documentaries, Advisory Board member for Sonar, Connecting Community Voices board member, trainer/workshop leader for marine tour naturalists, Sierra Club Town Hall Panel Moderator on Climate disruption, Ecocultural Communication Facebook group.